Meet the people (and dogs) of Sunnyside Sports.

 J-Dub joined us originally as temporary summer help, and we just can't seem to shake him.
 Maybe it's the pink helmet, maybe it's the donuts, maybe it's that sunny smile.
 When John's not guiding mountain trips or chasing his son Graham, he's out rolling on his Yeti 4.5.

 No really, that's her name.
 And once you meet her, you'll know why.
-She and the more camera-shy Jesse are our shop dogs, hired to help keep the floors clean and our moods light.
-They also tell us when we've been working too much and it's time to get out and ride.
+She's our shop dogs, hired to help keep the floors clean and our moods light.
+She also tells us when we've been working too much and it's time to get out and ride.